 - Clonfert Pet Farm

 - Knowth, Dowth, and Brú na Bóinne Passage Tombs

 - The Hill of Tara (ancient ceremonial burial site)

 Our Partnership with Booking.com.
 If you like our content, please book by clicking on our Booking.com links.
 The price is the same for you and we get a small commission that helps support our helpful blog content.
 We’ve partnered with Booking.com because they have the most options, great prices, and a solid loyalty program.

-The Johnstown estate spans over a hundred acres of meadows and golfing terrain.
-To be more accurate, there are actually five championship golf courses on the resort.
-Folks looking for another sporting outlet, however, can partake in horse riding or complimentary bicycling on the grounds.
-Regarding the vibe, Johnstown can only be described as contemporary meets 19th century colonial.
+Johnstown can only be described as contemporary meets 19th century colonial.
 You have bathrooms with free standing bathtubs, powder blue guestrooms, vases with white hydrangeas, and a liberal amount of chandeliers.
-Though, just make sure you book one of their renovated rooms.
+Make sure you book one of their renovated rooms.

 Powerscourt hotel is an estate in county Wicklow, which is a 30-minute drive from Dublin city.
 The Palladian and baroque features are fit for royalty, which was the intention back in 1730, when the first viscount, Richard Wingfield, commissioned the structure.
 The hotel is more of a grand mansion, really.
 A stay in such quarters will grant you access to the Swarovski crystal-lit pool, rainforest showers, marble baths, and so on.
 Is this real life?